department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 The Survivor Benefit Program is a voluntary annuity program that service members may purchase as a retirement benefit for their family members.
 An annuity is a monthly payment received for life.
 Depending on their military service, members may buy a Survivor Benefit Plan (SBP) or Reserve Component Survivor Benefit Plan (RCSBP).

 We don't manage this program.
-It's managed by the Department of Defense's Defense Finance and Accounting Service (DFAS).
+It's managed by the Defense Finance and Accounting Service (DFAS) at the Department of Defense.

-### Can I receive SBP or RCSBP payments and payments for DIC at the same time?
+### Can I receive SBP or RCSBP payments and DIC at the same time?

 In most cases, you can't receive a full SBP or RCSBP payment and a full DIC payment at the same time.